 - If a student who is not registered with AccessAbility Services discloses to you that they need an individual accommodation, refer them to the appropriate process in your institution, but also make the effort to accommodate their needs, just as you would for any student.

 - Encourage students to tell you about any accessibility concerns.
 But also let them know that you do not need to know what their disability is in order to make your classroom and your teaching fully accessible.
-You can do this both verbally early in the semester and by having an accessibility statement on your syllabus.
+You can do this both verbally early in the semester and by having an accessibility statement on your course outline.
 Indicate that such conversations are confidential and are strictly for the purpose of facilitating any learning needs or accommodations that may be in place.
-Too often, the disability statement on the syllabus is the only time disability is addressed in the class, and this only ensures that stigma persists and that accommodations are a secondary concern.
+Too often, the disability statement on the course outline is the only time disability is addressed in the class, and this only ensures that stigma persists and that accommodations are a secondary concern.

 Accessible teaching materials